-Boston Workers Compensation Lawyer
+Boston Workers Compensation Lawyer (home visits available)

-You need to have Boston workers compensation lawyer Christopher Earley on your side to help get you the compensation you deserve.
+You need to have Boston workers compensation lawyer Christopher Earley on your side to help you get the compensation you deserve.
 The insurance company has their workers’ compensation lawyers.
 You need one too.

 Getting hurt at work can be frustrating, painful, and stressful.
 You are unable to work and you don’t know where to turn next.
 The insurance company is sending you paperwork and you don’t know what you are supposed to do next.
 Making sure you protect yourself, and your rights, is critical.

-Workers’ compensation in Massachusetts is essentially a compromise between workers and employers.
+Workers’ compensation in Massachusetts is a compromise between workers and employers.
 When workers get hurt at work, they are entitled to be compensated for their medical bills and missed time from work.
 Such compensation is paid even without a showing of fault on the part of the employer.
 In exchange, workers cannot sue their employers for negligence in court.
 This protects employers from litigation.

-- Medical Bills.
+Medical Bills.
 As long as the work-related medical treatment you receive is reasonable and necessary, then the workers compensation insurance company needs to pay for it.
 If they refuse to pay these bills, we can file a claim for you.

-- Wages.
+Wages.
 If you are totally disabled from working, you have the right to temporary, total disability benefits.
 This weekly benefit wage rate is 60% of your gross weekly wages.
 If are able to work light duty, then you may collect 75% of your total disability rate of pay.

-- Loss of Function.
+Loss of Function.
 You may collect a one-time payment for any loss of function of a body part you sustain as a result of your work accident.
 This percentage is assigned by a doctor.

 Boston Workers Compensation Lawyer FAQ’s